About the artists

 Denise Batchelor

-Denise Batchelor is a visual artist based in the Hokianga, in the "far north" of Aotearoa New Zealand.
-Working primarily in photography and video, her practice is predominately focused on her engagement with the natural environment; capturing fleeting moments that are often overlooked or unseen.
-She frequently photographs and videos the changing weather patterns on the sky, sea and sandhills from her home and on her walks along the beach.
-A recipient of artist residencies and art awards, Batchelor has exhibited widely in galleries, museums and festivals in New Zealand and internationally.
-Her work is held in public and private collections.
-In 2020, as part of the New Zealand Festival, her work was projected onto the exterior of Museum of New Zealand Te Papa Tongarewa.
+Denise Batchelor is a visual artist based in Hokianga, Aotearoa New Zealand.
+Working primarily in photography and video, her practice predominantly focuses on her engagement with the natural environment; capturing fleeting moments that are often overlooked or unseen.
+She frequently photographs and videos changing weather patterns on sky, sea and sandhills from her home, and on her beach walks.
+A recipient of artist residencies and awards, Batchelor has exhibited in galleries, museums and festivals in New Zealand and internationally.

 Janine Randerson